 - Record your own learning.

 This work is challenging and, as with most things in life, having a community of support helps.
-We hope to have a vibrant conversations, sharing diverse perspectives on the Racial Equity Challenge site, but you can also connect via Facebook or Twitter (#FSNEEquityChallenge).
+We hope to have a vibrant conversations, sharing diverse perspectives on the Racial Equity Challenge site, and you can also connect via Facebook or Twitter (#FSNEEquityChallenge).